lucky7xz/drako/README.md

 # Remove a specific profile (moves to trash/)
 drako purge --target git

-# NUCLEAR OPTION: Delete everything (NO TRASH, NO UNDO)
+# NUCLEAR OPTION: Delete everything in the .config folder (NO TRASH, NO UNDO)
 drako purge --destroyeverything
 ```